Overview

 Sirturo is a tuberculosis medicine that contains the active substance bedaquiline.
 Tuberculosis is an infection caused by the bacterium Mycobacterium tuberculosis.

-Sirturo is used in combination with other tuberculosis medicines in adults and children (aged at least 5 years and weighing at least 15 kg) with tuberculosis in the lung that is multi-drug resistant (resistant to at least isoniazid and rifampicin, the two standard tuberculosis medicines).
-It is given when other combinations cannot be used, either because the disease is resistant to them or because of their side effects.
+Sirturo is used in combination with other tuberculosis medicines in adults and children (aged 5 years and older and weighing at least 15 kg) with tuberculosis in the lung that is resistant to at least isoniazid and rifampicin, the two standard tuberculosis medicines.

 The active substance in Sirturo, bedaquiline, blocks an enzyme inside the M. tuberculosis bacteria called ATP synthase, which the bacteria need to generate energy.
 Without the ability to generate energy, the bacteria die and the patient’s condition starts to improve.